link1905/system-design-101/content/docs/system-administration/system-protection/rate-limiting.md

 }
 ```

-In this algorithm,
-we still control the average trasmission rate over time with the filling rate as **Leaky Bucket**.
-However, in this approach,
-tokens can be stacked up (up to the bucket's size) to deal with traffic bursts.
+This algorithm controls the average transmission rate over time using its filling rate, similar to the **Leaky Bucket** method.
+However, this approach allows tokens to accumulate (up to the bucket's capacity) to handle traffic bursts.

-The problem of this approach is to prepare the sytem to work effectively in case of traffic bursts.
-Traffic bursts require system services consume more resources,
-potentially leading to crashes.
-Moreover, bursts in a service may result in other services,
-and we need to make sure all of them are intolerant.
+A key challenge with this method is preparing the system to operate effectively during such bursts.
+Traffic bursts compel system services to consume additional resources, potentially leading to crashes.
+Furthermore, as bursts in one service can propagate to others, it is vital to ensure that all affected services are intolerant.

 ```d2
 b: "" {